HISTORY OF THE INTERNATIONAL MAGICIANS SOCIETY

 That same year, 2001, we hosted another party in Las Vegas, honoring some of the most prestigious magicians and some of the highest achievers in magic.
 And that was the beginning that led us down the road of presenting over 300 Merlin Awards.

 My intention was to create a magic fraternity that will be different than the other magic fraternities.
 I believe we have accomplished that.
 We do not charge annual dues or fees.
-Our 10-year membership is only $50.
+Our 10-year membership is still only $50.
 And with that, we give our new members 10 full-length magic teaching videos, just to give them a good start in the learning of magic.

 These promotional videotapes were recorded with big professional cameras and state-of-the-art editing systems.
 It was totally free, no strings attached.
-How many other organizations will make such offers to their members?

 Below, you will find a copy of Magic Magazine issue December 1998, page 9, where we congratulate the Merlin Award winners to wish them a happy holiday season and promote the winners of the Merlin Award.